kamermanpr/pain-threshold/outputs/Suppl-03-binomial-analysis.md

 # Question
 For each participant, and at each stimulus intensity, does the distribution of SPARS, NRS, or SRS ratings differ significantly from a theoretical 'NULL' distribution?

 To answer the question, we used the binomial test.
-The binomial test is an exact test of the statistical significance of deviations from a theoretically expected distribution of observations into two categories.
-As such, using the test required that we dichotomize the continuous rating data we collected (generally not a good thing, but here it is appropriate).
+The binomial test is useful when there are two possible outcomes, because it assesses whether the distribution of the observed data deviates from a distribution that would theoretically be expected to occur by chance.
+Using the test required that we dichotomize the continuous rating data we collected (generally not a good thing, but here it is appropriate).

 The SPARS ranges from -50 ('no sensation') to +50 ('most intense pain you can imagine'), and therefore ratings can span 0 (pain threshold, 'the exact point at which you feel transitions to pain').
 We therefore coded SPARS ratings < 0 as being **'negative'**, and ratings > 0 as being **'positive'**.
 In the first SPARS experiment (SPARS A), participants were not allowed to record a stimulus as 0 , but in the second SPARS experiment (SPARS B), they could record stimuli as 0 on the scale.
 We felt that the 0 ratings in the SPARS B experiment were uninformative, and so we excluded ratings of 0 from the analysis (we describe the number of zero ratings per participant below).
 The NRS ranges from 0 ('no pain') to 100 ('most intense pain you can imagine'), and therefore ratings immediately to the right of the 0-point of the scale mark the transition from non-painful to painful sensation.
 We therefore coded NRS ratings = 0 as being **'negative'**, and ratings > 0 as being **'positive'**.
-In addition, it has been reported that individuals use the first 15 points of a 0 to 100 NRS to record non-painful stimuli (NEEDS A REFERENCE), and so we also analysed the NRS data with NRS ratings $\leq$ 15 as being **'negative'**, and ratings >15 as being **'positive'**.
+In addition, it has been reported that individuals use the first 15 points of a 0 to 100 NRS to record non-painful stimuli (Littman et al, 1985), and so we also analysed the NRS data with NRS ratings $\leq$ 15 as being **'negative'**, and ratings >15 as being **'positive'**.

 The SRS ranges from -100 ('no sensation') to 0 ('just painful/pain threshold'), and therefore ratings immediately to the left of the 0-point of the scale mark the transition from non-painful to painful sensation.
 We therefore coded SRS ratings = 0 as being **'positive'**, and ratings < 0 as being **'negative'**.